buddiej/dustmover/README.md

 # dustmover
-sensor sytem for detection of position and accelaration with data logging on SD-Card
+sensor sytem for detection of position and acceleration with data logging on SD-Card

 *Usage of*
 - SD-Card (for logging)
-- ADXL 345 accelration sensor
+- ADXL 345 acceleration sensor

 # SD-Card Interface (ESP32 used) (VDD 3.3V)